bbddstory/loop11/README.md

 A front-end exercise from Loop11.

 In order to setup the project quickly and have a smoother development, it was bootstrapped with Create React App.
+As the UI was relatively simple, I didn't use any state container like Redux, data were passed around using props.

 ## How to Start